India will need around 1 lakh drone pilots in coming years: Scindia | Business

 - India

-The central government's 12 ministries are currently trying to boost the indigenous demand for drone services and India will need approximately one lakh drone pilots in the coming years, Aviation Minister Jyotiraditya Scindia said on Tuesday.
+A total of 12 central ministries are trying to boost the indigenous demand for drone services and India will need approximately one lakh drone pilots in the coming years, Aviation Minister Jyotiraditya Scindia said on Tuesday.

 ''We are taking the drone sector forward on three wheels.
-The first wheel is policy.
-You have seen how fast we are implementing the policy,'' Scindia said at a Niti Aayog event.
+The first wheel is of policy.
+You have seen how fast we are implementing the policy,'' Scindia said at a Niti Aayog event here.

-The PLI scheme came in September 2021 as a follow-through of the liberalized Drone Rules, 2021, released by the ministry on August 25, 2021.
+The PLI scheme was introduced in September 2021 as a follow-through of the liberalized Drone Rules, 2021 released by the ministry on August 25 last year.

-Scindia said the third wheel is to create indigenous demand and the 12 ministries of the central government have tried to create this demand.
-Today, a drone pilot can be trained by being a 12th class pass, no college degrees are required, he said. ''With 2-3 months of training, this person is in his or her job as a drone pilot with around Rs 30,000 per month salary,'' he noted. ''We need close to lakh drone pilots in the years to come.
-So the opportunity is tremendous,'' he stated.
-Scindia had on September 16 last year said that the Indian drone industry will have a total turnover of up to Rs 15,000 crore by 2026.
+Scindia said the third wheel is to create indigenous demand and the 12 ministries have tried to create that demand.

+Today, someone who has passed the Class-12 exam can be trained as a drone pilot and no college degrees are required for it, he pointed out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)